 - 1. Hearing exams and tests by audiologist needed to determine the need for hearing correction. - 2.
-For Minor Dependents under the age of 18 with a verified hearing loss, coverage shall also include: - Initial hearing aids and replacement hearing aids not more frequently than every five years; - b) A new hearing aid when alterations to the existing hearing aid cannot adequately meet the needs of the child; and - c) Services and supplies including, but not limited to, the initial assessment, fitting, adjustments, and auditory training that is provided according to accepted professional standards. - 3.
-For Adults age 18 and over please refer to your SCHEDULE OF BENEFITS (WHO PAYS WHAT) section and OPTIONAL BENEFITS, header below in section to determine if Adult Hearing Aids as an Optional Benefit, are covered under your Plan.
+For Minor Dependents under the age of 18 with a verified hearing loss, coverage shall also include: - a) Initial hearing aids and replacement hearing aids not more frequently than every five (5) years; - b) A new hearing aid when alterations to the existing hearing aid cannot adequately meet the needs of the child; and - c) Services and supplies including, but not limited to, the initial assessment, fitting, adjustments, and auditory training that is provided according to accepted professional standards.